dannyhope/uxbrighton/2017/sponsor-pack.md

 * Medium logo displayed on screen during breaks

-* Some mentions via our social media channels
+* Some mentions via our social media channels (Twitter: 4800+ followers, mailing list: 1500+, Slack: 340+, Linked In and Facebook)

 *Choose one of:*